 - The search field only searches for pages that are hosted on the same subdomain as the search results page.

-- By default, landing pages are not included in site search results because it will interfere with the conversion flow.
-If you want to include the landing pages in your search results, clone the default search module, then edit the source code to add the LANDING_PAGE type to the input:
+- By default, landing pages are not included in site search results to prevent interfering with the conversion flow.
+To include landing pages in your search results:

 Why are my search results not showing up?

 Ensure the search results module exists in the template you have selected as the Search results page template.
 Additionally, confirm that the pages you are expecting to show up in a search result are not being blocked from being crawled in your robots.txt file.

 How do I set the path of my search results page?

 To set the path of your search results page, navigate to your account settings in the main navigation.
 In the right sidebar, click Marketing > Web pages, then click the System Pages tab.
 Set the Search results page URL field for your domain(s).

 How do I create a new search results template?

 I created a new template, why is it not showing up in the search results page dropdown in Settings?

 Only search results page system templates will show up in the Search results page dropdown in Settings.